imoore/imoore/README.md

 # 👋 Hi there, I'm Ian!

-I'm Ian, I'm a developer based in Aldershot.
+I'm a developer based in Aldershot.
 I specialise in creating websites for individuals and small-medium sized businesses.

 ---